Litee/AgentZorge/README.md

 AgentZorge is a plugin for Resharper simplifying work with mocking libraries - currently focused on Moq and NSubstitute.
 To install the plugin use standard Resharper plugins management UI.

+UPDATE: This project is being replaced by [Agent.Zorge.Moq](https://github.com/Litee/Agent.Zorge.Moq) pure Roslyn extension which works without Resharper.
+Note that Agent.Zorge.Moq works only with VS 2017 because it relies on latest Roslyn completion APIs not available in VS 2015.

 ## Compatibility

 * Only C# language is supported